-- '-S <TargetServerID>' is required. - p4broker An SDP host running only a broker, with no p4d. - p4proxy An SDP host running a proxy with no p4d.
+- '-S <TargetServerID>' is required. - p4broker An SDP host running only a standalone p4broker, with no p4d. - p4proxy An SDP host running only a standalone p4p with no p4d. - -tp <TargetPort>

--tp <TargetPort>

 Specify the target port.
 Use only if ServerType is p4proxy and p4broker.